KankakeeCommunityCollege/coronavirus/_accordions/CRRSAA-information-and-reporting.md

 #### Eligibility
 {: .typography__h4.links__offset}

-- Be a U.S. citizen or [eligible non-citizen](https://studentaid.gov/help/eligible-noncitizen){: target='_blank' rel='noopener noreferrer' } (DACA, undocumented, and international students are not eligible to receive funding)
+* Be a U.S. citizen or [eligible non-citizen](https://studentaid.gov/help/eligible-noncitizen){: target="_blank" rel="noopener noreferrer"} (DACA, undocumented, and international students are not eligible to receive funding)
-- Be a currently registered student during payment periods at Kankakee Community College during the COVID-19 national emergency
+* Be a currently registered student during payment periods at Kankakee Community College during the COVID-19 national emergency
-- Certify you have incurred expenses related to the coronavirus on or after March 13, 2020
+* Certify you have incurred expenses related to the coronavirus on or after March 13, 2020

 #### Frequently Asked Questions
 {: .typography__h4.links__offset}